-Reading Scholarships
+Reading or Math Scholarships

-Florida Statutes § 1002.411 provides reading scholarship accounts for students.
-Contingent upon available funds, and on a first-come, first-served basis, each student in grades 3 - 5 who is enrolled in a Florida public school is eligible for a reading scholarship account if the student scored below a Level 3 on the grade 3 or grade 4 statewide, standardized English Language Arts (ELA) assessment in the prior school year.
+Florida Statute § 1002.411 provides scholarship accounts for students for reading or math based on eligibility.
+Contingent upon available funds, and on a first-come, first-served basis, each student in grades VPK through 5th who is enrolled in a Voluntary Prekindergarten Education Program or a Florida public school is eligible for a reading scholarship account if the student:

+- scored below a Level 3 on recent statewide standardized assessments for English Language Arts (ELA) or Mathematics assessment; - has a substantial deficiency in either reading or mathematics; - exhibits characteristics of dyslexia or dyscalculia; or - is enrolled as a VPK student in public school or in a private school program, and exhibits a substantial deficiency in early literacy skills based on the most recent progress monitoring results.

 An eligible student who is classified as an ELL and is enrolled in a program or receiving services that are specifically designed to meet the instructional needs of ELL students will receive priority.

-For an eligible student to receive a reading scholarship account, the student's parent must:
+For an eligible student to receive a reading scholarship account, the student's parent must submit an application to an eligible nonprofit scholarship-funding organization by the deadline established by such organization; StepUpForStudents.org.